circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Group 'Administrateurs financieel - Circuit Nederland' > 'Profile fields of other users': Add Visible and Editable for 'Tekeningsbevoegde'.
 - Product 'Algemeen voor bedrijven (behalve UE)' > 'My profile fields': Add Enabled, At registration and Visible for 'Tekeningsbevoegde'.
 - Product 'Algemeen United Economy' > 'My profile fields': Add Enabled, At registration and Visible for 'Tekeningsbevoegde'.

+Add a new profile field for the contribution: System > [User configuration] 'Profile fields' > New.
+- Display name: Lidmaatschapsbijdrage
+- Internal name: lidmaatschapsbijdrage
+- Data type: Single selection
+- Load values script: contribution scales
+- Required: Yes

+After saving the new profile field, add the Possible values for the default company and consumer contribution scales:
+- Value: {Use the texts as requested by the business, making sure the amount is the first number in the string}
+- Internal name: standaard_bedrijven_1 / standaard_bedrijven_2 etc or standaard_particulieren_1 / standaard_particulieren_2 etc

+After creating the new profile field, use the arrows to move the field up, just above the 'Actiecode' field.

+Add permissions for the new contribution profile field:
+- Group 'Administrateurs C3-Nederland (Netwerk)' > 'Profile fields of other users': Add Visible, Editable and User filter for 'Lidmaatschapsbijdrage'.
+- Group 'Administrateurs financieel - Circuit Nederland' > 'Profile fields of other users': Add Visible, Editable and User filter for 'Lidmaatschapsbijdrage'.
+- Product 'Algemeen voor iedereen (behalve UE)' > 'My profile fields': Add Enabled, At registration, Visible and Editable for 'Lidmaatschapsbijdrage'.
+- Product 'Algemeen United Economy' > 'My profile fields': Add Enabled, At registration, Visible and Editable for 'Lidmaatschapsbijdrage'.

+Remove the permissions for the two old contribution fields that were specific for companies and consumers:
+- Product 'Algemeen (voor particulieren)' > 'My profile fields': Remove all permissions for 'Lidmaatschapsbijdrage particulieren'.
+- Product 'Algemeen voor bedrijven (behalve UE)' > 'My profile fields': Remove all permissions for 'Lidmaatschapsbijdrage bedrijven'.

 # Products